19hours/sg-statutes/Acts/Income Tax Act.md

 (B) in the case of a deduction for a qualifying acquisition referred to in subsection (4)(d), a qualifying acquisition referred to in subsection (4)(c).

+[22/2011 wef 01/04/2010]

-(17) No deduction in respect of any qualifying acquisition of ordinary shares in a target company shall be made to the acquiring company for the year of assessment relating to the basis period in which any of the following events occurs or for any subsequent year:
+(17) No deduction in respect of any qualifying acquisition of ordinary shares in a target company shall be made to the acquiring company for the year of assessment relating to the basis period of the acquiring company in which any of the following events occurs or for any subsequent year:

 (a) after the date of the acquisition of the shares, the target company issues additional ordinary shares which reduces the acquiring company’s ownership or the acquiring subsidiary’s ownership, as the case may be, of the ordinary shares in the target company to 50% or less;